Then the sequence for all is a subsequence of . It's a proper subsequence if doesn't have all , namely where .

 Consider the sequence:

 we could use the Convergence of a Sequence definition to show this diverges.
-But we can also show that the subsequences a2n and a2n1 for all nN are valid subsequences.
+But we can also show that the subsequences and for all are valid subsequences.
 They have different limits of -1 and 1 respectively.
-If an itself converged, then these subsequences need to converge to the same limit since Limits are Unique.
+If itself converged, then these subsequences need to converge to the same limit since Limits are Unique.
 But they don't, so then by our SCT then the original sequence cannot converge.